klepsydra-technologies/kpsr-tutorial/tutorials/chapter2.md

     kpsr::Publisher<std::string> * toZMQPublisher = toZMQMiddlewareProvider.getJsonToMiddlewareChannel<std::string>(topic, 0);
 ```
 We could also use a binary serializer using the `getBinaryToMiddlewareChannel` or use raw data bytes using the `getVoidCasterToMiddlewareChannel` functions.
-* Next we set up the SimplePublisher, in the same way as examples in DDS and ROS.
+* Next we set up the SimplePublisher, in the same way as examples in ROS.
 * Next two lines show how to set up a subscriber factory which will receive JSON strings.
 ```
     kpsr::zmq_mdlw::FromZmqMiddlewareProvider _fromZmqMiddlewareProvider;